 - When you are ready to serve, either heat up the whole quantity of soup or alternatively just enough for whoever is ready to eat.
 When it's boiling, drop in enough pieces of tortellini to suit your diners' appetites and cook for 1-2 minutes (or according to the packet instructions).
 The tortellini will remain floating on the top of the soup so there is no danger of losing it beneath the vegetables.

-- Serve some soup and the tortellini with a drizzle of pesto (loosened with some olive oil), a sprinkling of basil and a generous shaving of Parmesan.
+- Serve some soup and the tortellini with a drizzle of pesto (loosened with some olive oil or reserved pasta water if you have some in the fridge), a sprinkling of basil and a generous shaving of Parmesan.
 Think of this as layering up the flavour just as much as making it look pretty.
 Your soup may end up being big and hearty but a bit ordinary if you pass on this stage.